-This is a huge step that’s necessary if you’ve decided on working in Germany.
+This is a huge step that’s necessary if you’ve decided to look for work in Germany.
 Having your vocational or educational qualifications from your home country recognized in Germany is useful for most jobs (and sometimes even necessary) .

 You can find out how to get your qualifications recognized through the Recognition in Germany website.

-4. Apply for a Work Visa and a Residence Permit
+4. Apply for a German Work Visa and a Residence Permit

+Unfortunately one can’t just come and work in Germany.
+First you need to seek permission to do so.
 German embassies all over the world issue a variety of visas, like student visas and short stay visas.
-But for the purpose of working in Germany, the one you should be interested in is the Job Seeker Visa.
+But for the purpose of seeking work in Germany, the one you should be interested in is the Job Seeker Visa.
 This type of visa enables you to stay inside Germany for six months while you find a job.

 To get a work visa you usually have to be a skilled worker, which means having a higher education that is recognized in Germany and working in the same area that you have studied for.

 Don’t let the bureaucracy confuse you: think of all the benefits and everything you can achieve once you land your dream job and start working in Germany.
 The visa application process isn’t complex at all.
 You simply gather all the required documents and arrangements and once you’ve ticked them all off of your list, you fill out the application form and submit it to any German embassy or consulate near you.

 Three months after your visa application, you will need to attend a short visa application interview, and in less than six weeks, your visa application will be approved.
 The whole process takes less than five months to complete.
 And once you have your visa, you can start hunting for jobs immediately afterwards.